 Hepatobiliary Dispostion and Drug Transport

-- Automation of the B-CLEAR® technology in a 24-well format is feasible and offers a robust assay.
+- Automation of the B-CLEAR® technology in a 24-well format is feasible and offers an equally robust assay.

 - Differences between the automated and manual formats (total accumulation and NSB) have minimal effect on results.

-- Throughput is 48 wells per 40 minutes
+- To meet assay constraints, current throughput is 48 wells per 40 minutes

 - NSB values are less in manual studies indicating a more effective final wash.

 - Accumulationin manual versus automated uptake studies are comparable, althoughthere is noticeable difference between formats (slightly less inautomated; degree of difference is compound dependent)